dbfriend/pgdumpall/README.md

 ## postgresql-banner.sh
 - This small script shows some basic information about the PostgreSQL database.
-- It should be placed at location "/etc/profile.d/postgresql-banner.sh" with 644 permissions to become active for every OS user
+- It should be placed at location "/etc/profile.d/postgresql-banner.sh" owned by root with 644 permissions to become active for every OS user
 Output:
 ```
 ########################################################